Saint Joseph Melkite Greek-Catholic Church, Scranton, PA, is a local parish of the Melkite Eparchy of Newton.

 _________

 Bishop Francois asks us to please consider a donation to the Bishop’s Annual Appeal.
-We are almost at our goal.

 VISIT our new DONATE page through paypal.